The Latest update of Dungeons and Dragons Online.

 At this point you should be able to sign in and play the game.
 But its normal for some issues to arise.
 Here are some tweaks/fixes you can try.

-First things first: Try running the game in a clean WINEPREFIX
+Once you've checked your dependencies: Try running the game in a clean WINEPREFIX

 If you have an old install of DDO that's been around for a major wine version or 2, you've probably got some cruft in your old WINEPREFIX that's slowing you down.
 You can fix this by either reinstalling DDO in a new, clean WINEPREFIX or by copying your game directory out of your current WINEPREFIX (it'll probably be at "$WINEPREFIX/drive_c/Program Files/Turbine/Dungeons and Dragons Online"), after which you can delete your old WINEPREFIX, and run TurbineLauncher.exe in a new, clean one.